Anroc/PAD-TFDAC-MACS/README.md

-# PAD-TFDAC-MACS demo
+# PAD-TFDAC-MACS

 The full demo can be found [here](./crypto/src/test/java/de/tuberlin/tfdacmacs/crypto/pairing/TFDACMACSDemo.java).

+## Running The Prototype

+Dependencies:

+1. Docker
+2. gradle 4.4 or higher
+3. Java 1.8 or higher

+The best way to get started is by following the demo steps.

-## Initialize the dependencies
+## Demo

+### Initializing The Dependencies

 To initialize the dependencies we need to setup the ABE en- and decryptor.
-This clases implement the code for TF-DAC-MACS encryption and decryption.
-To encrypt an arbitrary string message using ABE we first habe to generate a encryption key using the ABEEncryptor and then using this key to encrypt the message using AES.
-For that the AES en- and decryptor are used.
+These classes implement the code for PAD-TFDAC-MACS encryption and decryption.
+To encrypt an arbitrary string message using ABE we first have to generate an encryption key using the ABEEncryptor and then use this key to encrypt the message using AES.
+For that, the AES en- and decryptor are used.

-The classes `StringSymmetricCryptEngine` and `HashGenerator` are just interface classes to bouncy castels AES encryption and SHA-256 hashes.
+The classes `StringSymmetricCryptEngine` and `HashGenerator` are just interface classes to bouncy castle's AES encryption and SHA-256 hashes.
 Further, the `HashGenerator` provides a method to hash an element into the field *G1*.

 ```java
     // basic dependencies